About Sleep Disorders

 Do you have a movement disorder?
 If so, you may be able to participate in the Movement Disorders Registry.
 This registry is a list of individuals who are interested in being contacted about future research studies.

 Are you at least 60 years of age and currently providing unpaid care to a loved one with a dementia diagnosis?
 You may be able to participate in a research study to better understand how stress, sleep, and activity might impact caregivers’ mood.

 You may be able to change the future of medicine.
 The All of Us PA Research Program is enrolling adults 18 years of age or older.
 This may be your chance to improve how your children and your children’s children receive medical care.

 DIAMOND Brain Imaging Study – Adults Experiencing Emotional Distress

 Are you experiencing emotional distress?
 Are you aged 18-30?
 You may be able to participate in a research study to help learn more about brain structure and function in young adults.
-Eligible participants are willing and able to undergo MRI scanning and are right-handed.
+Eligible participants are willing and able to undergo MRI scanning.
 Compensation is provided.